RewaAkbarr/DataStreaming-IOT/README.md

 ## spark                        - Run a Spark cluster, rebuild the postgres container, then create the destination tables
 ## airflow                      - Spinup airflow scheduler and webserver.
 ## kafka                        - Spinup kafka cluster (Kafka+Zookeeper).
+## Flask                        - As a data receiving server from IoT devices
 ## clean                        - Cleanup all running containers related to the challenge.
 ```